Small Ensemble-based Data Assimilation: A Machine Learning-Enhanced Data Assimilation Method with Limited Ensemble Size: Methods

 where

-is the Kalman gain (with $j=1$ at the current step). $\boldsymbol{H}$ is the mapping operator from the model space to the measurement space.
+is the Kalman gain.
 Afterwards, both the forecast and analysis steps are repeated for all future time instants $t=t_2, t_3 ,\dots$, until certain criteria are satisfied (e.g. reaching the desired forecast time $t_{\text{max}}$).